-This Pumpkin Crumb Pie has a traditional pumpkin pie base, with a cake mix and nut crunch streusel baked on top.
-Pure perfection!
+Pumpkin Crumb Pie has a traditional pumpkin pie base, with a cake mix and nut crunch streusel baked on top.
+This easy pumpkin recipe makes the perfect fall dessert!
 You may also like our sweet potato pie!

 Pumpkin Crumb Pie Recipe